Low or Slow Water Production:

 How to check the pressure in your tank:

-1. Shut off the incoming water to the RO unit at the Adapt-a-Valve
+- Shut off the incoming water to the RO unit at the Adapt-a-Valve.

-3. Locate valve on tank (usually just below label there is a blue cap sticking out, remove cap) - attach a bicycle pump to the valve and start pumping - as you are pumping air into the tank you will see the water begin to flow out of the faucet.
-Keep pumping until no more water comes out the faucet (DO NOT TO OVER FILL THE TANK WITH AIR)
+- Locate the valve on the tank (usually just below label there is a blue cap sticking out, remove cap) - attach a bicycle pump to the valve and start pumping - as you are pumping air into the tank you will see the water begin to flow out of the faucet.
+Keep pumping until no more water comes out the faucet (Do Not Overfill The Tank With Air)

 ** NOTE: If you are hooked to your ice maker or refrigerator you will want to make sure you have the water to those units turned off in order to get the tank to pressurize and fill.

 - Check each fitting to see if the water flows at the proper rate to that point.
 After you pinpoint the exact place the water stops or slows down considerably, contact the customer service department for troubleshooting support and possible warranty replacement.

 - If you hooked your new unit up to tee off and supply water to your ice-maker, be sure the ice-maker is in the off position when the tank is trying to fill.
 (Each ice-maker line should have a ball valve installed on it so that you can close it whenever the water in the storage tank has been depleted.
 The back pressure is needed to let the tank fill.)

 This is caused by air in the system.
 This is a normal occurrence with the start-up of a Reverse Osmosis System.
 The milky look will disappear with normal use during the first 1-2 weeks.
 This condition can also happen after filter changes, but can usually be solved by draining the tank 1 or 2 times.